 This might be a bit shocking to hear from the owner of a doula agency.
-After all, we hope you’ll hire us to create an heirloom belly cast for you, help you prepare for birth with one of our private classes, support you prenatally and at your baby’s birth as birth doulas, help you recover quickly with placenta encapsulation, AND help you adjust to life at home with a newborn as postpartum doulas.
+After all, we hope you’ll hire us to help you prepare for birth with one of our childbirth classes, support you prenatally and at your baby’s birth as birth doulas, help you recover quickly with placenta encapsulation, AND help you adjust to life at home with a newborn as postpartum doulas.
 It’s true.
 I want to you to get all.the.things.

 But let’s say you only have the budget to do either birth doula support or postpartum doula support.
 You might ask me: